Heracross: Promotion and reception

 Heracross has been featured on a number of merchandise, such as plushes, figurines, accessories, card sleeves, and clothing.
 In September 2013, a toy featuring Heracross for the Japan-exclusive arcade game Pokémon Tretta was one of six toys included in McDonald's Japan Happy Meals to commemorate the release of Pokémon X and Y. In Japan, a pokéfuta depicting Heracross and Chansey was installed in an area of Tamura, Fukushima.

 Heracross has received positive reception from both critics and fans, with it being considered one of the best in the second generation as well as of all Bug-type Pokémon in the franchise.
 Dot Esportss Yash Nair lauded Heracross as "a kind, strong, and just Pokémon" due to its nature to protect and share food with weaker Pokémon.
 Maher pointed to these factors as well as its appearance in the anime as reasons for its popularity.
-In a video for Nintendo Life, Alex Olney declared Heracross to be one his all-time favourite Pokémon, however, Olney believed that its Mega form didn't do the Pokémon justice, critiquing its enlarged design features as goofy.
+In a video for Nintendo Life, Alex Olney declared Heracross to be one his all-time favourite Pokémon, however, Olney believed that its Mega form did not do the Pokémon justice, critiquing its enlarged design features as goofy.
 During a study in the Journal of Geek Studies about popular Pokémon compared to real-life animals, researcher Justine Le Vaillant noted that popular bug Pokémon such as Heracross created a large gap in votes between other arthropod-based Pokémon, with Heracross ranking 50th most popular out of 809 Pokémon.
 Writing for TheGamer, Cian Maher was critical of Nintendo, Game Freak, Niantic, Inc., and The Pokémon Company for their poor usage of Heracross, claiming it had been "done dirty".
 Maher pointed to how the companies neglected to do much with the Pokémon since its debut in the second generation, instead being relegated to areas that make it hard for the player to obtain, including Pokémon Go, or being neglected from games such as Pokémon Unite, with Maher finding the absence strange and describing the game as a "perfect fit" for Heracross.
 He did praise its appearance in New Pokémon Snap, but stated that it "only highlights how little it's esteem is recognised elsewhere."
 Similarly, Colliders Tyler Searle described Ash's Heracross in the anime as underutilised, believing it was side-lined in its debut generation by Ash until near the end and reminisced that "fans missed out on the chance to develop its personality beyond a powerful fighter with a sweet tooth."